-Statistics show that one in three people in the UK will get cancer during their life, making it one of the most prolific diseases of our time.
-Doctors have to be highly aware of the possibility of cancer when making diagnoses and need to make correct decisions every time.
+Statistics show that one in three people in the UK will get cancer during their life.
+With a condition this common, doctors have to be highly aware of the possibility of cancer when making diagnoses.

-If they were to fail to make a correct cancer diagnosis and treatment was delayed, this usually increases the patient's chance of dying from the disease.
-On the other hand, if they make a diagnosis of cancer when there is none, this can cause the person a lot of unnecessary emotional trauma and shock and may even lead to them receiving the incorrect treatment.
+If doctors make a diagnosis of cancer when a person is actually suffering from something else, or nothing at all, it can cause unnecessary emotional trauma and shock, and may even lead to them receiving the incorrect treatment.
 Either of these situations may be viewed as medical negligence.

 With many types of cancer, an early diagnosis is crucial.
 Lung cancer, ovarian cancer and stomach cancer are three kinds that have a much lower mortality rate following a prompt diagnosis.
 Those diagnosed with ovarian cancer at the earliest stage have a 92.5% five-year survival chance but this is reduced to 11.6% for those with the most advanced form.

 A number of factors can lead to a misdiagnosis or late diagnosis of cancer.
-This scenario is often seen in relation to smokers with lung cancer.
-They may go to their doctor complaining of a bad cough but are often told that it is just due to smoking and further tests are not undertaken, despite the fact that a cough is one of the signs of lung cancer.
+This scenario is often seen in relation to smokers suffering from lung cancer - they may go to their doctor complaining of a bad cough, but it could be put down to their habit rather than something more sinister.

 Doctors may also miss a cancer diagnosis if the cancer involved is a rare type.
 For example, liver cancer accounts for less than one in a hundred diagnoses of cancer and also shares symptoms with many less serious illnesses.
 A diagnosis of liver cancer may well be delayed whilst other illnesses are considered to be the cause of symptoms such as abdominal pain and weight loss.

-We understand how distressing cancer misdiagnosis claims are; our experienced personal injury solicitors can explain all you need to know without jargon and in a non-pressurised manner.
+We understand how distressing cancer misdiagnosis claims are; our experienced solicitors can explain all you need to know without jargon and in a non-pressured manner.

-If you wish to discuss a medical negligence claim, please call our free and confidential UK helpline now on 0800 10 757 95 or you can request a more convenient time when we can call you back.
+If you wish to discuss a claim, please call our free and confidential UK helpline now on 0800 10 757 95 or you can request a more convenient time when we can call you back.
 Alternatively, fill in the online claim form and we will look into your compensation claim before we call you to discuss it further.
-Above all, at YouClaim we are here to help.